twni2016/f-IRL/README.md

-# $f$-IRL: Inverse Reinforcement Learning via State Marginal Matching
+# f-IRL: Inverse Reinforcement Learning via State Marginal Matching
 Appear in Conference on Robot Learning (CoRL) 2020.
 This repository is to reproduce the results for our method and baselines showed in the paper.
 [Arxiv link], [Website link]